Struct bytes::BytesMut [−][src]

 use bytes::BytesMut; let b = BytesMut::with_capacity(64); assert_eq!(b.capacity(), 64);

-into an immutable Bytes
+Converts self into an immutable Bytes.

 The conversion is zero cost and is used to indicate that the slice referenced by the handle will no longer be mutated.
 Once the conversion is done, the handle can be cloned and shared across threads.